nrfconnect/sdk-nrf/doc/nrf/app_dev/bootloaders_and_dfu/fw_update.rst

 It is also available as a PyPI package that you can install using ``pip``.
 However, when working within the |NCS| framework, it is recommended to use the script that is included in the fork of MCUboot used by the |NCS|.

-See below for examples of imgtool used to create some commonly used key types:
+Examples of imgtool used to create some commonly used key types:

 .. tabs::